DevCrew-io/material-text-fields/README.md

 ### App-level theme

 You can use MaterialTextFieldTheme class for text field theming.
 This Theme class which define theming for Filled/Outlined and underline text field theming.
-You can use this class for text feild theming
+You can use this class for text field theming

 #### Example 1 (Filled Text Field)